Mechanicsburg board highlights student achievement at February meeting

 Prohaska, along with the district’s three principals, reviewed the district’s five strategic goals and explained how each school building is working to meet them.
-The presentation also included updates on technology, professional development, and district facilities, including improvements to a remodeled playground space.
+The presentation included updates on innovative instructional practices, personalized learning opportunities, safety and security measures, fiscal responsibility, and building-specific progress at the elementary, middle, and high school levels.

 Prohaska briefly summarized the presentation during the meeting.